-At another house the owners wanted a neutral gray and had picked what they thought to be the most neutral gray available.
+At another house in Richland the owners wanted a neutral gray and had picked what they thought to be the most neutral gray available.
 After painting their whole great room with this color I had to agree that it sure had a blue tint to it.
 I checked the tint formula and it didn’t have any blue in it at all, just a few drops of black tint – about as neutral as you can get.
 Maybe the white base had blue in it?
 I then remembered how the grass outside had made a tan wall green at that previous home.
-This home was waterfront property on the Columbia River and it wasn’t too hard to see how the light coming into the house was also quite blue.
+This home in Richland was waterfront property on the Columbia River and it wasn’t too hard to see how the light coming into the house was also quite blue.
 I suggested they wait until dark and see how it looked under their house lights.

 Today I was toward the end of painting a complete interior and bought a five gallon bucket of off-white for the ceilings and a couple of closets that I thought had just a hint of gold in it, similar to the Sherwin-Williams Dover White.
 The owner hadn’t picked out a color for the ceiling other than “off white.”
 After painting a walk-in closet with this it turned out to be more than just a hint.
 It was blatantly gold.
 That gave me unwelcome thoughts of having to eat the cost of a five gallon bucket.
 I hoped I could blame it on the lighting.
 We tried a couple curly-cue fluorescent light bulbs in the closet knowing that incandescent bulbs give off a yellow light but the first one wasn’t much better.
 The second one however made the closet perfectly white.
 Apparently even some fluorescent bulbs give off a bit of a gold tint.

 My Two-Colored Laundry Room